uppedtrout/Better-config/README.md

 circumstances, for his might is powerful and his anger fierce.
 When thou hast need of the power of the star Jupiter, call instead one of the appropriate Powers listed within these pages, and they will surely come.
-The Number of Marduk is Ten and this is his Seal:Downloaded from www.holybooks.com The God of Saturn is NINIB called ADAR, the Lord of Hunters and of Strength.
+The Number of Marduk is Ten and this is his Seal:
+The God of Saturn is NINIB called ADAR, the Lord of Hunters and of Strength.
 He appears with a crown of horns and a long sword, wearing a lion's skin. he is the final Zonei before the terrible IGIGI.
 His colour is the darkest black.
 His Essence is to be